Sirajmolla/DU-MSc-Phy-ANT-Lab/README.md

 As per our university syllabus, "This Lab course is designed to develop computer programming skills (primarily C/C++ based) for implementing advanced numerical methods like Interpolation, Solution of Linear Equations, Monte Carlo Methods, Curve-Fitting techniques etc. Throughout the semester work on a project oriented problem based on developing algorithm for any generalized numerical method which may be related with any of the topics covered in theory classes."

-We have been advised to follow the book **[Numerical Analysis Richard L Burden and J Douglas Faires](https://drive.google.com/file/d/1fdBtEVCK7dTVKzY328ImfpEQeytJ7cBW/view?usp=sharing)** and to practice the problems we are getting assignments every week and here I'll commit the programs once I successfully compile and get the desired output after the submission deadline ofcourse.<br>
+We have been advised to follow the book **[Numerical Analysis Richard L Burden and J Douglas Faires](https://fac.ksu.edu.sa/sites/default/files/numerical_analysis_9th.pdf)** and to practice the problems we are getting assignments every week and here I'll commit the programs once I successfully compile and get the desired output after the submission deadline ofcourse.
-***This repository is under progress.***

 ## Table of Contents
 ### Programs